lawrence-chillrud/ClaimDetective/README.md

 2. [models](models) is a directory containing the latest trained models.

+3. [requirements.txt](requirements.txt) contains the packages and the versions used to write [claim\_detective.py](claim_detective.py)

-3. [sample.py](sample.py) contains a very brief example of loading and using one of the models.
+4. [sample.py](sample.py) contains a very brief example of loading and using one of the models.
 Read this file before using!
 Essentially provides all the documentation needed.

-4. [sample\_output.csv](sample_output.csv) shows the saved output after running `sample.py`
+5. [sample\_output.csv](sample_output.csv) shows the saved output after running `sample.py`

 ## Models